datadryad/dryad-app/documentation/apis/dataset_metadata.md

   dataset on behalf of another user.
 The value of the field may be either a Dryad user ID (obtained through the `/users` API), or an ORCID.
 If it is an ORCID, it should match the ORCID supplied with one of the dataset authors.
+If there is no available ORCID for the submitting author, the userId should be set to "0".
+In this case, the author will be required to login to the ORCID system before taking control of the dataset.

 Rarely-used options
 -------------------